tilt-dev/tilt-extensions/helm_resource/README.md

 `port_forwards`: Host port to connect to the pod.
 Takes the same form as `port_forwards` in [the `k8s_resource` command](https://docs.tilt.dev/api.html#api.k8s_resource).

 `auto_init`: Whether this resource runs on `tilt up`.
 Defaults to `True`.
 For more info, see the [Manual Update Control docs](https://docs.tilt.dev/manual_update_control.html).

+`pod_readiness`: Possible values: 'ignore', 'wait'.
+Controls whether Tilt waits for pods to be ready before the resource is considered healthy (and dependencies can start building).
+By default, Tilt will wait for pods to be ready if it thinks a resource has pods.

+`update_dependenices`: Runs `helm dependency update` before installing the chart.

 ### helm_repo